-Tourism traffic at Chapman Point has increased significantly since the Rocky Shores Management Plan was written in 1994, and challenges facing inhabitants of the rocky shores are growing.
+According to locals and frequent visitors, foot traffic at Ecola Point has increased significantly since the Rocky Shores Management Plan was written in 1994, and data gathered by a volunteer bird monitor and experienced birders show that challenges facing inhabitants of the rocky shores are growing.
 Human-caused disturbances include disrupting bird nests by climbing on rocks, drones flushing nesting wildlife, visitors trampling through tide pools, fireworks disrupting seabird and black oystercatcher nests, and dogs chasing defenseless chicks that are unable to fly.
-Educating visitors and residents regarding care of these habitats would help to reduce pressure on sensitive wildlife and other marine species.
+Educating travelers and residents regarding care of these habitats and limiting some activities through new regulations would help to reduce pressure on sensitive wildlife and other marine species, and help protect this area for future generations to enjoy in its wild state.